bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 1: 00:00:59

-Yeah, yeah, We have a good idea what we'll be talking about already.
+Yeah, we have a good idea what we'll be talking about already.
-We did a few peer-to-peer topics already earlier with Amitie and Peter.
+We did a few peer-to-peer topics already earlier with Amiti and Peter.
 But I think we're going to look at different aspects of peer-to-peer this time.

 Speaker 2: 00:01:12